cjavorg/scratch/README.md

-This is a demo repo for experimenting with AI Reviewers
+This is a demo app